Bethan Foulkes – Subject Advisor, Science

 Whatever you decide, it is really important to take some time to reflect.
 Less haste – more speed is the key.
 Speaking to your chosen institution is also helpful in decision making, as they may be able to guide you through the options they have for you.
 You may even find they have options you had not thought of.

-If you are not happy with your grades, you may feel under pressure to decide quickly if you want to take exams in the autumn series.
+If you are not happy with your grades, you may feel under pressure to decide quickly whether you want to take resits next summer, or continue with the grades you have achieved this summer.
 Make sure you take the time to make your decision; talk to your teachers, talk to family, talk to wherever you are planning to study.
 You may find that there’s no need to take resits because your results will take you where you want to go.
-Or you may decide to wait and take exams next summer and give yourself more time to prepare for them.

 You could go to another sixth form college or school to study the subjects you are really passionate about.
 Get some help from family and friends in researching the different options available to you and then talk them through.

 Getting good advice is obviously crucial – not least because it will make sure you know all the options open to you.
 But don’t let anyone pressure you into a decision you’re not sure about.
 Think about what you’d really like to do and the different ways that you can get there.
-Whether it’s taking exams in the autumn, taking a gap year, getting some work experience or finding an alternative course, there is an option that will work for you.
+Whether it’s taking exams next summer, taking a gap year, getting some work experience or finding an alternative course, there is an option that will work for you.

-Finally, if you think a mistake has been with your grade, please speak to your school or college about the appeals procedure.
+Finally, if you think a mistake has been with your grade, please speak to your school or college about the review of results procedure.

 If you have any questions, you can call us on 01223 553998 or tweet us @OCRexams.
 You can also sign up to receive subject updates and receive information about resources and support.